Yelp/mrjob/docs/guides/emr-opts.rst

     .. deprecated:: 0.4.2

     Paths of python modules tarballs to install on EMR.
-Pass ``pip install path/to/tarballs/*.tar.gz#`` to :mrjob-opt:`bootstrap`
+Pass ``pip install path/to/tarballs/package.tar.gz#`` to :mrjob-opt:`bootstrap`
     instead.

-    In addition to being deprecated, this option only works in Python 2, and only on the 3.x AMIs and later.
+    This option only works in Python 2.
+In addition, to make it work in the deprecated 2.x AMIs, you'll also have to update ``sources.list`` to get :command:`apt-get` working; see
+    :ref:`this example <using-ujson-py2-ami-v2>`.

-    See :ref:`Installing packages with pip on Python 3 <using-pip-py3>`
+    For Python 3, see :ref:`Installing packages with pip on Python 3
-    to see how to do this on Python 3.
+    <using-pip-py3>`.

 .. mrjob-opt::
     :config: bootstrap_scripts